Beyonce Miscarriage Scare: Feared Pregnancy Struggle Prior To Conceiving Twins

 It’s no secret that Beyonce wanted to make sure that her 5-year-old child had a sibling by her side to grow up with, similar to her own upbringing, having shared a very close bond with her her sister Solange, 30, who the “Formation” star often brands as her best friend.

 Aside from wanting Blue to have a sibling, however, Jay Z and his wife have always been keen on the idea of expanding their family with more children.
-The duo had no intention stopping once having their second child, so to be expecting twins is a huge blessing for the Carters, that’s for sure, the source adds.
+The duo had no intention of stopping once having their second child, so to be expecting twins is a huge blessing for the Carters, that’s for sure, the source adds.

 Having tried to conceive her second child for months and months, Beyonce allegedly felt as if getting pregnant again was most likely not going to happen for her.
 And considering the fact that she’s one of the biggest stars in the world, putting her career on hold to consistently try and have a baby would evidently put her career in jeopardy.